Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/E-PROJECT_CLOSING.md

 **5.3 IMPACTS**

-By creating this system, it can be use for the historical preservation.
-Historical papers mostly exists has physical format.
-Examples of historical papers are genealogical information, written manuscripts, old family records, and some personal diaries and sometimes even shared old past stories.
-It helps to transform the writings in the papers to a text document format which can also be said as readable electronic format.
-By this way, historical facts can be stored, reviewed and shared easily to many people.
-From the perspective of teachers and professors, this system can help them identify the fonts of different students, making it easier for them to mark the test papers
+By creating this system, it can be used for historical preservation.
+Historical papers mostly exist in physical format.
+Examples of historical papers are genealogical information, written manuscripts, old family records, and some personal diaries; sometimes even old past stories are shared.
+It helps to transform the writings in the papers into a text document format, which can also be said to be a readable electronic format.
+Historical facts can be saved, reviewed, and easily shared with a large number of people in this manner.
+From the perspective of teachers and professors, this system can help them identify the fonts of different students, making it easier for them to mark the test papers.
 <br><br>

 **6.0 TRANSITION PLAN**